Last Updated | February 6, 2023

 Telehealth has an extensive range of services and technologies which provide care and healthcare services.
 It refers to remote healthcare services, such as provider training, telemedicine, non-clinical training, remote monitoring, health education, prescription delivery, and communication.

-There are different applications of telemedicine in different fields, such as cardiology, dermatology, ophthalmology, nursing, emergency care, psychiatry, orthopedics, and physical therapy.
+There are different applications of telemedicine in other fields, such as cardiology, dermatology, ophthalmology, nursing, emergency care, psychiatry, orthopedics, and physical therapy.

 Securing Telehealth Remote Patient Monitoring Ecosystem